Zachary-Salmon-Turnberry/Team_1_Coding_Project/ladr-docs/002-Data_Regulations.md

 ## Consequences

-We must account for users in different regions of the world (North, Central, South America) and distribute fines if regulations are not met.
+We must account for users in different regions of the world (North, Central and South America) and distribute fines if regulations are not met.

 ## Examples:
 Consent: Users must consent for their data to be used.
 The user must be notified about the app/services identity, which data will be collected/processed, how it will be used and the purpose for which its being collected.
 The user must also be informed that they can withdraw their consent at anytime.